 Bin received his PhD in Aerospace Engineering and Mechanics from University of Minnesota and his MS and BS from Harbin Institute of Technology in China.
 His research focuses are system dynamics and control, machine learning, human and human-assisted control, and human skill assessment.
 His hobbies include badminton, basketball, and traveling.

 Hailing from Mumbai, India, Vivek spent most of his reality nurturing an increasing curiosity towards all things virtual.
-Currently pursuing a graduate degree in Robotics at the GRASP Laboratory in the University of Pennsylvania, his interests range from tinkering with nuts and bolts to applying Machine Learning and Deep Learning to solve problems in Computer Vision (human pose estimation, 3D reconstruction of deformable and articulated objects, visual servoing, SLAM and visual art).
-When he is not building (or breaking!) robots, he loves to headbang to metal music, cook Indian food, and explore the nearest biking and hiking trails on quick weekend getaways.
-Despite being broke after falling prey to the grooviest gadgets out there, he often can't help but invest heavily in collecting stuff like a Polaroid camera, band merchandise and vintage LP records.
+He obtained a Master’s degree in Robotics from the GRASP Laboratory at the University of Pennsylvania.
+His interests range from tinkering with nuts and bolts to applying Machine Learning and Deep Learning to solve problems in Computer Vision (human pose estimation, 3D reconstruction of deformable and articulated objects, visual servoing, SLAM and visual art).
+When he is not building (or breaking!) robots, Vivek loves to headbang to metal music, cook Indian food, and explore the nearest biking and hiking trails on quick weekend getaways.